blue-light-lab/blue-light-lab/README.md

 - `math-foundations` → Abstract algebra, topology, geometry

 ---
+## About Me
+I’m, a Robotics & AI PhD candidate && Mathematician.
+After years inside the academic machine, I realized how much genuine science happens despite the system, not because of it.
+Blue-Light-Lab was born from that realization — a place to reclaim scientific wonder, rigor, and play, without permission.

+**Homage to Pavel Cherenkov (1904–1990)**
+Nobel laureate, discoverer of the **Cherenkov Effect** — the blue luminescence emitted when charged particles travel faster than light within a medium.

+Like the glow in a reactor core, this organization is a beacon for explorations in **astrophysics, high-energy physics, quantum theory, and mathematical foundations**.

 > *Cherenkova22 is a pseudonym, an homage, and a vessel for research.*
 > *The glow is not just in matter, but in thought itself.*